LiudmylaUdov/LiudmylaUdov/README.md

 - 👋 Hi, I’m Liudmyla.
 - 👀 I’m interested in QA
-- 🌱 I’m currently learning
+- 🌱I'm currently learning this profession
 - 📫 How to reach me https://www.linkedin.com/in/liudmyla-udovychenko-a9ba07228 and

 <!---